drfailer/lock_free_program_proving/README.md

 file presenting advanced patterns could also improve the agent performance during this phase.

-## Solving the reuse bug

-TODO

 ## Conclusion

 The goal of this work was to try to automate all the proving process of a concurrent lock-free program using AI.
-This experiment show an example approach for the prompting and specification definitions, and demonstrate how AI can be used in concurrent program proving.
+This experiment showed an example approach for the prompting and specification definitions, and demonstrate how AI can be used in concurrent program proving.
 There are still many things that can be improved.
 For instance, there may be better ways of formulating the constraints within prompts to prevent the AI to go out of bounds.
 Specifications could be improved as well to make the proving process smoother.
 Finally, better tooling as well as additional helper context (proper skill) could also improve the proof writing.

+AI is a good tool for automating the long mechanical proof writing process.
+However, writing good lock-free programs and defining useful and robust specification still requires skill and experience.
+LLMs can help to make some of the repetitive work less tedious, but they cannot solve the whole problem on their own.